gts-morpher/gts_morpher/README.md

 The editor will add a warning marker to the `unique` keyword to show that this claim has not been checked yet.
 To check unique completability, explicitly request a validation by running the first `Validate` item from the editor's context menu.
 If auto-completion is not unique, an error marker will be added to the file.
 This provides quick-fix suggestions for mappings to add to sufficiently constrain the possible auto-completions.
 Suggestions are provided in order of potential impact; the top suggestion should offer the quickest path to unique auto-completion.

-To see the results of auto-completion, right-click on your `.lang_compose` file and select "Generate auto-completions".
+To see the results of auto-completion, right-click on your `.gts` file and select "Generate auto-completions".
 The auto-completions will be saved in files in the `src-gen/` folder of your project.

 ### 2.3 Mapping with virtual rules